ContainerSSH/containerssh.github.io/docs/developing.md

 go run . --config config.example.yaml
 ```

-Additionally, you will need to run the dummy config-auth server.
+Additionally, you will need to run the dummy config-auth server in parallel.
 Execute the following command in the `cmd/containerssh-testconfigauthserver` directory:

 ```
 go run .